samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 module.exports = serviceLocator;
 ```

 You are almost ready to take this baby for a spin!!!
-But, lastly, you have to setup routes and request validation with `joi`.
+But, lastly, you have to set up routes and request validation with `joi`.

 ### Setting Up Validation With Joi

-If you are not familiar with Joi, you can checkout [their GitHub repo](https://github.com/hapijs/joi#example) for a quickstart.
+If you are not familiar with Joi, you can check out [their GitHub repo](https://github.com/hapijs/joi#example) for a quick start.
 But, as you will see, it's easy to use Joi.

-Frst, you will need to create blueprints or schemas for JavaScript objects (an object that stores information) to ensure validation of key information.
+First, you will need to create blueprints or schemas for JavaScript objects (an object that stores information) to ensure validation of key information.
 Joi runs validation against the rule you declared in the schemas for all requests.

 So, inside the `./app/validations/` directory, create a file called `create_user.js` and add this code to it: